* U.S. rig count drops after 23 weekly rises -Baker Hughes

 * Libyan oil production exceeds 1 mln bpd -source

 * Analysts cut 2017 crude oil forecasts again -Reuters poll

 * BAML cuts price forecasts on deepening oversupply outlook

-NEW YORK, June 30 (Reuters) - Oil climbed for a seventh straight session on Friday as a decrease in the U.S. rig count and stronger demand data from China lifted depressed prices that remained on track for the biggest first-half decline since 1998.
+NEW YORK, June 30 (Reuters) - Oil climbed on Friday for a seventh straight session as a decrease in the U.S. rig count and stronger demand data from China lifted depressed prices that still finished the first half with the biggest decline for that period since 1998.

 U.S. drillers decreased their number of rigs for the first time since January, according to energy services company Baker Hughes.
 The rig count had risen for the previous 23 weeks.

-Trading volume was low ahead of the U.S. Independence Day holiday weekend, and both benchmarks were on track for weekly increases of more than 5 percent.
+Trading volume was low ahead of the U.S. Independence Day holiday weekend.
 Last week, crude hit a 10-month low as rises in output revived concerns about global oversupply.

-The U.S. dollar fell to its lowest since October in early trading, making dollar-denominated crude oil less expensive for investors using other currencies.
+The U.S. dollar fell, making dollar-denominated crude oil less expensive for investors using other currencies.

 Reuters' monthly oil price poll showed analysts have reduced their price forecasts again, with 2017 average Brent and WTI prices lowered by more than $2 since last month.